 Youth + Environment + Community

 We support people working to make communities more equitable for all and we believe in being stewards of the land we are lucky to call home.
 We respect the dedication and expertise of nonprofit teams we meet throughout the states of Oregon and Hawaii, and we believe they know best how to spend their grant dollars.
-For this reason, 100% of our grants are for general operating or unrestricted funds to nonprofit organizations striving to protect ecosystems, mitigate climate change, reduce child poverty and provide youth advocacy and education.
+For this reason, 100% of our grants are unrestricted funds to nonprofit organizations striving to protect ecosystems, mitigate climate change, reduce child poverty and provide youth advocacy and education.

 A note on community